Houston is Resilient

 What is the expected population growth in Houston?
 According to their most recent Houston population growth projections made in 2018, the Texas Demographic Center estimates that by 2030, Fort Bend’s population will nearly double to 1.2 million, Harris County’s will exceed 5.9 million, and Montgomery County’s will reach 831,450.

-More than two-thirds of Houston’s three-county region is comprised of People of Color
+More than two-thirds of Houston’s three-county region is non-white

 In 2020, there were nearly 2.4 million Hispanics/Latinos in Houston’s three-county region (nearly 39% of the region), with 2 million in Harris County alone.
 In 1980, just 40 years ago, Hispanics comprised 15% of the population of Houston’s three-county region.
 The weight of these figures typically does not faze most Houstonians who have witnessed this significant shift, but to most Americans, these changes are unique.
 For example, among the 100 most populous counties in the nation, only 12 have a higher percentage of Hispanics than Harris County.
 More recently, Houston’s Hispanic/Latino community has grown considerably in the last decade.
 Between 2010 and 2020, the Hispanic population in Houston’s three-county region grew by 26% alone.
 The number of Latinos grew by 43% in Fort Bend County, 22% in Harris County, and 73% in Montgomery County during the same time period.